mrdaveanderson/mrdaveanderson.github.io/_posts/2017-04-14-CentOS7SerialConsole.md

 ---

 # Adding the serial console to your life
 Why set up a serial console?
 Having a serial console set up is super useful if you have a machine with IPMI that supports SOL (Serial Over Lan).
-It's also pretty nice if you're debugging boot output on *nix-like os, because you can copy and paste bug reports, stacktraces, etc. when things go wrong (which is what actually got me to sit down and cobble together a working solution from various googling)
+It's also pretty nice if you're debugging boot output on *nix-like os, because you can copy and paste bug reports, stack traces, etc. when things go wrong (which is what actually got me to sit down and cobble together a working solution from various googling)

 #Before you get started
 To test which serial port you want to set for all the following stuff, there is a quick test that can be performed in CentOS 7.
 If you run: